Glomerular Filtration Rate

 How do I get ready for this test?

-No special diet is required.
-Check with your healthcare provider about taking any
+with your healthcare provider about your diet and taking any medicines on testing

-medicines on testing day.
-And be sure your healthcare provider knows about all medicines,
+day.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins,